-Access control systems are restrictive security techniques which help monitor who can have access to your premises and data.
-It can be considered as the different steps and security measures to undertake before being granted authorization to enter the premises of a house or office, or to view and utilize its network, systems, and information.
+Access control systems are restrictive security techniques that help monitor who can have access to your premises and data.
+It can be considered as the different steps and security measures to undertake before being granted authorization to enter the premises of a house or office or to view and utilize its network, systems, and information.

 Stand Alone Access Control is one of the easiest and most affordable ways of securing your premises as all access panels are found on the entry door itself, and access is granted through the presentation of a valid code or card.

 Discretionary Access Control systems (DAC) are usually better used for small premises or businesses with only one or two doors to be monitored.
 The owner holds all the responsibility for deciding who enters his home physically, but also digitally for offices.

 DAC is known to be the least restrictive access system as it allows a single individual all control over the property, belongings, and systems.
 A considerable drawback of DAC is that it gives the end-user some degree of control over the security level of your property as an access card or a passcode can easily be shared with other people.

 Mandatory Access Control (MAC) is usually used for premises and businesses which require higher levels of security.
 The MAC classifies all its end-users into different categories or ranks and grants them access to certain areas, systems, and information based on this level of clearance.

 Role-Based Access Control (RBAC) is one of the most sought-after systems in businesses or companies requiring high security or with many staff members.
 RBAC works by only authorizing access to files, and areas that are relevant to your work based on your job description, and restricting access to any other data which is not essential to your work.

 Door entry-level security is used to allow visitors and clients who cannot gain access via other access control systems.
 An entry panel is placed outside the grounds and operates by monitoring and directing calls from the outside to the inside of your home, apartment complex, or workplace.
 The interaction is often video-monitored and recorded using the camera for additional security.